mrnglory/Too-Many-Films/README.md

 # Too-Many-Films
 > There are too many films, and too many OTT services these days.
 This makes difficult to find where the contents users want right away.
-So, we made it.
+This is the problem our project is trying to solve.
-Simply enter the content you want to see into the search field on our site, and you can easily find out which OTT is serving that content.
+By simply entering the content's name whoever want to see into the search field on our site, they can easily find out which OTT is serving such contents.
 It started as a graduation project and is currently ongoing as of April 27th.
 <br/>